piecioshka/global/README.md

-## It's one way to get global scope.
+## There is one way to get global scope!

 ## On ECMAScript 3
 ```